GFK Dubočica: Turmoil and revival (2014–present)

+In July 2024, Dubočica made two significant announcements with former club captain Dušan Savić appointed as the new Sporting Director, and Sava Šašić as the new coach.
+The club started the 2024–25 season with a revamped squad, hoping to improve its performance.
+However, Dubočica remained offensively weak, had the worst goals-against record in the league, and only managed three wins by the winter break.
+Sitting in 14th place in the relegation zone, manager Šašić parted ways with the club following a Round 18 loss to Borac Čačak.

 Crest and colours

 The club crest is framed in bronze with six points.
 The white diagonal half of the emblem has the abbreviation "GFK" (ГФК) and "Dubočica" (ДУБОЧИЦА) in Cyrillic red lettering, whilst a bronze and white coloured football (previously a red star) rests at the top of the crest.
 The red diagonal portion features "Leskovac" (ЛЕСКОВАЦ) also in Cyrillic rendering in white letters.
 The year of establishment, "1923", is written in white at the bottom half of the crest.
 It is surrounded by a graphic representation of a bronze cog-like factory building with a smoking chimney stack.

-The club kit has traditionally consisted of the colours red and white.
+The club kit has traditionally consisted of the colours red and white, with red being the more dominant colour due to Dubočica's working-class roots.

 Stadium

-The club's home ground is City Stadium (Gradski stadion), commonly referred to as "Stadion Dubočica".
-Located south-east of the Leskovac city center, it features a 2,514 capacity western stand, while the eastern terrace holds approximately 4,500 standing spectators.
-The stadium is owned buy the municipality and has for decades been in a state of disrepair due to meager funding.
-The stadium lacks floodlights, and electricity, while the hazardous eastern terrace suffers from repeated acts of trespass and vandalism.
+Previously the club's home ground was the City Stadium (Gradski stadion), commonly referred to as "Stadion Dubočica".
+Located south-east of the Leskovac city center, it featured a 2,514 capacity western stand, while the eastern terrace held approximately 4,500 standing spectators.
+The stadium which was owned buy the municipality had for decades been in a state of disrepair due to meager funding.
+The ground lacked floodlights, and electricity, while the hazardous eastern terrace suffers from repeated acts of trespass and vandalism.
 The construction of a new 8,000 capacity stadium began in 2021.
-Construction was enitialy delayed due to COVID-19 restrictions.
+Construction was initially delayed due to COVID-19 restrictions.
+The new Dubočica Stadium was completed in 2023.